redis/redis-doc/topics/twitter-clone.md

     INCR next_user_id => 1000
     HMSET user:1000 username antirez password p1pp0

-*Note: you should use an hashed password in a real application, for simplicity we store the password in clear text.*
+*Note: you should use a hashed password in a real application, for simplicity we store the password in clear text.*

 We use the `next_user_id` key in order to always get an unique ID for every new user.
-Then we use this unique ID to name the key holding an Hash with user's data. *This is a common design pattern* with key-values stores!
+Then we use this unique ID to name the key holding a Hash with user's data. *This is a common design pattern* with key-values stores!
 Keep it in mind.
 Besides the fields already defined, we need some more stuff in order to fully define a User.
-For example, sometimes it can be useful to be able to get the user ID from the username, so every time we add an user, we also populate the `users` key, which is an Hash, with the username as field, and its ID as value.
+For example, sometimes it can be useful to be able to get the user ID from the username, so every time we add an user, we also populate the `users` key, which is a Hash, with the username as field, and its ID as value.

     HSET users antirez 1000